Dan Bartlett: Consulting

 On October 28, 2007, Public Strategies, Inc., a business advisory firm, announced they had hired Bartlett as a senior strategist.
 In March 2009, Bartlett was named president and CEO of Public Strategies.

 Academia

 In January 2009, Bartlett was named an adjunct faculty member at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, at which he taught a seminar on media and politics.

 Walmart (2013 - present)

 In May 2013, Walmart announced that Bartlett would become the company's new executive vice president of corporate affairs in late June.
-He had held this position for just under a decade, and has written numerous articles regarding Walmart and his career.
+He has held this position for just over a decade, and has written numerous articles regarding Walmart and his career.

 Personal life

 In 2000, Bartlett married Allyson Elizabeth Sikes (born 1975).
-The couple has four sons Jake, Sutton, Whit, and Wynn Bartlett.
-They reside in Rogers, Arkansas.
+The couple has four sons Jake, Sutton, Whit, Wynn Bartlett, They reside in Austin, Texas.